ChenyangQiQi/FateZero/README.md

 ## Acknowledgements

-This repository borrows heavily from [Tune-A-Video](https://github.com/showlab/Tune-A-Video) and [prompt-to-prompt](https://github.com/google/prompt-to-prompt/). thanks the authors for sharing their code and models.
+This repository borrows heavily from [Tune-A-Video](https://github.com/showlab/Tune-A-Video) and [prompt-to-prompt](https://github.com/google/prompt-to-prompt/).
+Thanks to the authors for sharing their code and models.

 ## Maintenance

 This is the codebase for our research work.
-We are still working hard to update this repo and more details are coming in days.
+We are still working hard to update this repo, and more details are coming in days.
 If you have any questions or ideas to discuss, feel free to contact [Chenyang Qi](cqiaa@connect.ust.hk) or [Xiaodong Cun](vinthony@gmail.com).